MadMaddie81/Knowing-Europe/README.md

 ### __Gameplay Testing__

-The game was continuously tested by me during the entire coding process as the commits got pushed to __GitHub__.
+The game was continuously tested by me during the entire coding process as the commits got pushed to GitHub.
-After every major step I also sent the game out to family and gamer friends for testing and opinions on design and gameplay.
+After every major step I also sent the game out to family and "gamer" friends for testing and opinions.

-#### __Bugs found and dealt with during the testing process__
+#### __Bugs found and dealt with during the testing process:__

 * The game moved on to the next question immediately after player submitted an answer, not giving time to see what the correct anser was.
   - __Resolved:__ Added a timer between game rounds to pace the game.
 (Learned from [__W3 Schools__](https://www.w3schools.com/))
-* The event listeners wasn't removed from the option buttons as intended after submitted answer, making it possible to answer the same question several times before the game moved on to the next question.
+* The event listeners didn't get removed from the option buttons as intended after submitted answer, making it possible to answer the same question several times before the game moved on to the next question.
   - __Resolved:__ Instead of trying to target specific listeners I decided to use the clone node method to simply remove all listeners from the option buttons.
 * There are only so many countries in Europe and it wasn't unusual for the same question to be asked twice in a row.
   - __Resolved:__ I created an array that will follow along during the game session and collect and store the number of the current question.
 When the question number is selected it gets compared to the array of used questions and is only displayed to the player if not used before.
 The array empties when the game is reset.

-#### __Final Testing Results__
+#### __Final Testing Results:__

 * The game controls has been tested and works as intended with mouse, with keyboard and with touch screen.
 * All buttons goes where intended and has the correct text content.